Gadolor

 He spoke gravely, though merriment was probably still under it.
 “So far, lady princess,” he said, “I have found no such end.”

-“I think they’re in league with the wild ones, whom Lorind is facing,” he continued.
-“Just because we’ve fought a war, they think we’ve grown weary.
+“I think they’re in league with the wild ones, whom King Lorind of Astor is facing,” he continued, “Just because we’ve fought a war, they think we’ve grown weary.
 We’ll see about that.
 I fought to keep justice in Esthena, and I will have my justice.”
 Austin heaved a great sigh and set an elbow on the table, rubbing his forehead.
 Candlelight reflected on his graven arm-band.
 “I’m sorry, my dear.
 I don’t know why I burden you with these thoughts.
 Our kingdom is safer than I make it seem.”

 “I’m sure it is, Father,” Entressa said.